Lalit3716/Flappy-Bird/README.md

 You have to safe the bird from getting hit with the pipes in the game. <b>You will get 2 points on each successive safe</b><br>
 Try To Score as much as you can, So, Good Luck! &#128077.
 </p>

+## Update
+<p>I have added an executable file to play game, if you want code open flappy.py file all the assets can be find in data folder.</p>

 ### Demo
 ![alt text](assets/demo.gif)